nasselk/Evolution.io/README.md

 # Evolution.io

 Evolution.io is a simulation project built in TypeScript on top of a lightweight in-house engine (Phoenix.Engine).
-It simulates interactions between carnivores, herbivores and plants on a large procedurally-generated map and produces rich emergent behaviours (hunting, fleeing, reproduction, foraging, territory dynamics).
-The engine is optimized for performance and can handle very large populations (reported >55k animals on an average machine) while keeping deterministic simulation features and good visual responsiveness.
+It simulates interactions between carnivores, herbivores and plants on a large procedurally-generated map and produces rich emergent behaviours (hunting, fleeing, reproduction, foraging).
+The engine is optimized for performance and can handle very large populations (>55k animals on an average machine) while keeping deterministic simulation features and good visual responsiveness.

 Key features
 - Agent-based ecosystem simulation with emergent behaviour